catseye/Tamsin/README.markdown

 ----

 *   tamsin scanner sanity
-*   term expressions
+*   term expressions -- harder than it sounds
 *   arbitrary non-printable characters in terms and such
 *   make `return` optional when token is unambiguously the start of a term
 *   make `set` optional
-*   ASCII digraphs for all the unicode cheekiness
+*   ASCII digraphs for all the unicode cheekiness; mainly -> <-
 *   don't consume stdin until asked to scan.
 *   numeric values... somehow.  number('65') = #65.  decode(ascii, 'A') = #65.
 *   token classes... somehow